Dade City Delights

 There is a true community atmosphere here.
 Originally a farming community, you will find ranchers and farm workers traveling through or stopping in for a meal while visiting Dade City.

 Several parks are located in the downtown area, including Hibiscus Park where a farmers market is held the first Saturday of every month from September through May, and Price Park, which offers more traditional city recreation including playground equipment, racquetball and tennis courts, and picnic tables with barbecue grills.

 Enjoy the historic buildings as you meander around.
 Historic storefronts abound.
-It can be fun to discover what’s inside, such as these 1960-70s chairs and lamps next to an exposed brick wall from the early 1900s.
+It can be fun to discover what’s inside, such as exposed brick walls from the early 1900s.

 Sometimes one visits a place and not everyone wants to shop; Then what?
 Dade City has a nice cigar bar, sports bars, coffee shops, and a Brass Tap location featuring several locally crafted brews for refreshment, including seasonal kumquat flavored brews.

 Dade City plays host each year to a large number of popular community-sponsored events, including the Kumquat Festival, Church Street Christmas, and the Country Christmas Stroll.
 A former Main Street organization, the Dade City Merchants Association puts on several events throughout the year, including Antique Faire & Markets in the spring and fall and a monthly Car Cruise In around the Courthouse Square..
 There is a strong Chamber of Commerce that provides visitor information and business promotion.

 There is a nice Hampton Inn south of downtown if you decide to stay overnight because you simply want to see more than one day will accommodate.
 Stop in and visit Dade City.

 Plan to visit for an event and stay to enjoy the leisurely pace and friendly residents.
 You’ll be glad you did.